codesandbox/docs/packages/projects-docs/pages/learn/introduction/workspace.md

 **Add Private Sandboxes and Repositories**

-Personal Pro allows you to import your private repositories or mark your sandboxes as private and accelerate your personal and professional work by extending access to your work beyond your local machine while keeping the code secure.
+Personal Pro allows you to import your private repositories or mark your sandboxes as private.
+This accelerates your personal and professional work by extending access to your work beyond your local machine while keeping the code secure.

 TODO Lena add image of private repository next to a public repo on the dashboard

 **Access more VM Specs**
 Depending on the size of your projects, you may need an increase in memory and processing power.
-Personal Pro provides this increase so that you can work without a friction.
+Personal Pro provides this increase so that you can work without friction.

 Learn more about subscription differences on our [pricing page](https://codesandbox.io/pricing)